sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Using Keywords
 ==============
-In some cases, you might want to filter out files based  on key metadata, called keywords.
+In some cases, you might want to filter out files based on key metadata, also called keywords.

 A list of supported segments of a series, say ``hmi.sharp_720s`` can be obtained by::